muratk5n/thirdwave/en/2023/01/mohammad-cole.md

 theologies, and Muslims in later empires lost touch with the realities of the early seventh century.
-What if we read Jesus’s life and thought only through the lens of Pope Urban II, who launched the sanguinary Crusades in the Holy Land with the cry, “God wills it!”? \#JuanCole
+What if we read Jesus’s life and thought only through the lens of Pope Urban II, who launched the sanguinary Crusades in the Holy Land with the cry, “God wills it!”?

 Even today, many scholars of early Islam seem unduly deferential to later medieval interpreters.
 Others radically reject all information